 The function will add the component results computed by scpComponentAnalysis() to a SingleCellExperiment's reducedDims slot, to all using the many scater functions, such as scater::plotReducedDim(), scater::plotTSNE(), ...

 addReducedDims(sce, x)

-sce An instance of class SingleCellExperiment. x A List of DataFrames containing principal components.
-This list is typically the bySample element produced by scpComponentAnalysis().
+sce An instance of class SingleCellExperiment. х A List of DataFrames containing principal components.
+This list is typically the bySample element produced by scpComponentAnalysis(). the bysampre element produced by sepecimponent Anarysis().